Department of Population Health

 HLTH 5097.
 Special Topics in Health.
 3 Hours.

-The epidemiological, biostatistical methods of investigation are applied to international, national, state, and local health issues.
+Students apply the epidemiological, biostatistical methods of investigation o international, national, state, and local health issues.
 Additionally, the historical and philosophical foundations of community health are presented with an orientation to current health programs, medical care trends, and health problems experienced by diverse populations.

 HLTH 5332.
 Human Ecology.
 3 Hours.

-A study of the major factors which determine health or illness, including how populations respond to various determinants of health including lifestyle, heredity, environment, and health care resources.
+Students study the major factors which determine health or illness, including how populations respond to various determinants of health including lifestyle, heredity, environment, and health care resources.

-A study of all the factors influencing growth and development.
-Consideration of the special problems including developing family life, sexuality issues, intimate relationships, and the cultural impact they have on society.
+Students study all of the factors influencing growth and development with a consideration of the special problems, including developing family life, sexuality issues, intimate relationships, and the cultural impact they have on society.

-A value education approach to the prevention of drug use and abuse is presented along with personal, family, community and school factors influencing drug use.
+Student are presented a value education approach to the prevention of drug use and abuse is along with personal, family, community and school factors influencing drug use.
 The origins and derivations of drugs are explored.
-The mental, emotional, physical, social and physiological effects from the use of drugs will be analyzed.
+The mental, emotional, physical, social and physiological effects from the use of drugs are analyzed.

-The study of consumer goods and services as related to the health of individuals, their family and their community.
+Students study of consumer goods and services as related to the health of individuals, their families, and their communities.
 Marketing principles for health promotion and current health care bioethical issues are addressed.

 HLTH 5355.
 Health Services Administration.
 3 Hours.

-This course is designed to introduce the student to the domain of health care administration and management.
-Topics discussed in the course include organizational theories, leadership strategies, human resource constructs, ethical issues, and marketing initiatives.
+Students are introduced to the domain of health care administration and management.
+Topics discussed in the course may include organizational theories, leadership strategies, human resource constructs, ethical issues, and marketing initiatives.
 The content of the course serves as a foundation to the graduate programs in Health.